 Safety Management Are there staff or site managers based at and working in the building?
 No Are staff trained to support an evacuation of the building during a fire emergency?
 N/A Are fire safety records accessible (digital or paper) for fire inspection audits?
-N/A Are LBHF emergency contact details displayed?
+Yes Are LBHF emergency contact details displayed?
 Yes Are there other concerns identified with the management of information?
 No Are in-house checks of the Emergency Lighting being carried out and recorded?
-Unable to Confirm Are in-house checks of the Extinguishing Media being carried out and recorded?
+Yes Are in-house checks of the Extinguishing Media being carried out and recorded?
 N/A Are in-house checks of Fire exits and Escape routes being carried out and recorded?
 Unable to Confirm Observations No staff are based in the surveyed premises.
-The only staff members are within the GF of the north wing (library), which is subject to a separate FRA.
 Fire safety records are kept digitally on TF cloud - the LBHF database.